Polices and Procedures of the DT Program

 be prohibited by laws.
 In addition, the college does not discriminate in

 employment practices or in the admission and treatment of students.
-HCC is

 committed to equitable treatment for all students and employees and for a